Skip to main content

 tip

-To view the processing steps in the Archive PDF/A workflows, see PDF/A workflow steps.
+To view the processing steps in the Archive as PDF/A workflows, see PDF/A workflow steps.

 Convert mode for child documents (attachments)